ksinha49/ent-chat/packages/backend/README.md

 ```bash
 python main.py
 ```

+Make sure `load_embeddings.py` has been executed at least once so that the FAISS index exists before starting the service.
+If the index is missing, it will be built automatically on startup.

 Once running, the API exposes a `/ask` endpoint that accepts a JSON payload with a `question` field and returns the generated answer.